hitoshi-watase/sercrod/docs/reference/directives/for.md

 7. For each `[k, v]` pair:
    - If both `keyName` and `valName` are present, the host calls its template renderer with `{ ...scope, [keyName]: k, [valName]: v }`.
    - If only `valName` is present, it renders with `{ ...scope, [valName]: v }`.
-8. The result is a single `<na-blla>` instance whose children are repeated blocks rendered from the host’s template.
+8. The result is a single `<serc-rod>` instance whose children are repeated blocks rendered from the host’s template.

 #### Variable creation and scope layering